Lesson Sample

 8 – 210 2-VOICE DICTATION 11A – 10 Minutes

-A – Let’s do that 210 now and do it for readback.
+A – Let’s do that 210 now for readback.
 Your batteries should be recharged a bit and your energy level should be pretty high.
 You’ve been putting in your practice time – worthwhile practice time - and how can you not feel good after that?!
+GREEN air in and RED air out, right?
+Start the dictation.

 9 – 200 2-VOICE DICTATION 11B – 15 Minutes